 Mark Chapman is one of the country’s leading sports presenters.
 He was born in Rochdale in 1973, but spent most of his youth in Sale.
 His passion for sport developed as a regular spectator with his dad at Altrincham Football Club, Lancashire Cricket ground, Sale F.C Rugby and his beloved Manchester United.
 He chose the Sale F.C, Heywood Rd Rugby Stadium for his Greater Mancunians photo shoot.

 Mark attended Manchester Grammar School in which time developed an interest in radio broadcasting and an ambition to work on Radio 1.
 After graduating from Hull University, he began his career as a continuity announcer on BBC Television, primarily working on BBC TWO, before becoming the cricket correspondent for BBC North East radio.

 An enthusiastic and regular fund raiser, Mark has taken on numerous sporting challenges for a variety of charitable causes.
-He lives with his wife and his three children in Hale, Greater Manchester.
+He lives with his family in Hale, Greater Manchester.

 Student reflection: Nathan Ianos

 Nathan & Mark